-The GDDPC assisted in the hands-on workshop undertaken by Rosmarie Lohnes of Helping Nature Heal.
+The GDDPC assists in the hands-on workshops conducted by Rosmarie Lohnes of Helping Nature Heal.
 This Nova Scotia entrepreneur uses materials from nature, advanced science and ecosystem restoration techniques to restore vegetation and stabilize coastlines.

-The objective of the workshops is to share Living shorelines methods in the province of New Brunswick, specifically to organizations and individuals working in the environmental sector.
-By participating in the workshop, landowners and watershed groups learn more about this approach, which represents an environmentally friendly alternative or additive to fixed structures or riprap.
+The objective of the workshops is to share Living shorelines methods in the province of New Brunswick.
+By participating in the workshops, landowners and watershed groups learn more about this approach, which represents an environmentally friendly alternative to riprap.

 Watch the video, prepared by the Shediac Bay Watershed Association describing the approaches and practical work undertaken during the workshop, on the PCSDG YouTube page.